weakish/weakish.github.com/dive-into/rust.md

 When there are zero references, the value will be cleaned up.

 Be aware that `Rc` only works in single-thread context.
+In multiple-threads context, use `Arc` instead.

 In Rust, functions and struts working with references need lifetime annotation.
 However, Rust can infer function lifetime in simplest cases:

-- There is only one reference input parameter, then its lifetime will be the lifetime of output values.
+- If there is only one reference input parameter, then its lifetime will be the lifetime of output values.
 - If there are multiple reference input parameters, but one of them is `&self` or `&mut self`, then its lifetime will be the lifetime of output values.

 String literals have a `'static` lifetime, which lives for the entire duration of the program.